-Content is everything that goes on a website or page: the words, the headings and structure, the photos and diagrams, the graphs and infographics.
-This guide focuses on digital content, but the principles can apply to any content.
+Content is everything that goes on a website or page: the words, the headings and structure, the photos and diagrams, the graphs and infographics, the links and buttons.
+This guide focuses on digital content, but the principles apply to all content.

+Content is the essential link between you and your audience.
 Great content - a logical structure, plain language and effective visuals - helps people to find what they need and understand the information easily.